How it works

 • Red — you played the wrong note.
 The score still advances so you can keep going.

-Every time you finish a piece, your session is saved automatically.
-Visit the Progress page to review your history.
+Every time you finish a piece, your session is saved.
+Visit the Progress page to review your history — last six attempts per piece, total stars and streak days.

 • Sessions are colour-coded by accuracy — green for strong, red for areas to improve.